 Technology

-DURAMESH- The World's First and Only Suturable Mesh
+DURAMESH- The World's First and Only Suturable Mesh8,11

 Suturable Mesh combines the desirable principles of a mesh repair with the placement precision of a suture